The Variable Transportation Forms for the 2023/24 school year are now available for download.

 As OSTA will be transporting their child(ren) to different addresses on different days of the week, it is important that both parents/guardians understand and agree to the schedule and to the locations.
 Both parents/guardians don’t need to sign the same form.
 However, if they choose to submit different application forms, the content must still be identical.
 Any discrepancies will result in the application being sent back to the applicants for clarification.

 The addresses to which OSTA will transport the student, whether a home address or childcare, MUST be within the attendance boundary for the student’s school and MUST be eligible for transportation based on OSTA’s Transportation Eligibility Policy T18.

 The renewal process is done every year.
-If there are no changes to your child(ren)’s information (e.g. address, school) or schedule, than only a calendar will have to submitted to the OSTA no later than June 30th of every school year.
+If there are no changes to your child(ren)’s information (e.g. address, school) or schedule, then only a calendar will have to submit to the OSTA no later than June 30th of every school year.
 The calendar (TRA-T22B) will only require one parent’s signature.
-If there are any changes to your child(ren)’s information, than both TRA-T22A and TRA-T22B forms will have to be submitted with the new changes and signed by both parents.
+If there are any changes to your child(ren)’s information, then both TRA-T22A and TRA-T22B forms will have to be submitted with the new changes and signed by both parents.
 Please note that parents can also submit the applications separately with their signatures on both forms.

 In some cases, custody and access schedules may be affected by PD/PA Days, as well as holidays.
 PD Days should be taken into consideration when planning your transportation schedule.
 There are multiple school calendars depending on which school board your child attends and their grade level.
 Please visit OCDSB School Year Calendars for the Ottawa-Carleton District School Board or OCSB School Year Calendars for the Ottawa Catholic School Board.